Optimal Transport, Timesteppers, Newton-Krylov Methods and Steady States of Collective Particle Dynamics: Acknowledgments

 \section{Acknowledgments}

 H.V. and I.G.K. acknowledge partial support by the Department of Energy (DOE) under Grant No. DE-SC0024162; I.G.K. also acknowledges partial support by the National Science Foundation under Grants No. CPS2223987 and FDT2436738.
+A.C. acknowledges partial support by the National Science Foundation under Grant CISE CCF 2403452.